avargasv/ContribsGH-P-C/PostP-C.md

 ## 5. A short evaluation of the alternative solutions to our problem

 As we could see analyzing the fourth solution to our problem, the changes needed to provide a cache for a previous solution were confined to a very specific and small section of the code.
-We had to change only one function of our REST server module, adding the lines necessary to tell from repos already and not yet present in the cache and acting in consequence, and develop just three auxiliary functions to manage the Redis-based cache.
+We had to modify only one function of our processing module, adding the lines necessary to tell from repos already and not yet present in the cache (and acting in consequence) and write just three new auxiliary functions to manage the Redis-based cache.
 In total around 10 lines of code for the former intervention and 15 for the later.
 As we hope the reader will confirm, the resulting new version is just as clear and easy to understand as the old one.
 All the necessary services were provided by Java libraries used directly from our Scala program without any harm to the legibility of its code.

 In this way we have reached the end of the path traced in the first post of this series.
 We have used Scala and its development environment (Java libraries included) as a means to develop a series of solutions to a problem consisting